Diffusion in small time in incomplete sub-Riemannian manifolds: Gaussian-type upper bounds

 we have

 Moreover, for any closed set $A=M\sm D$ in $M$, there is a continuous function $C(.,.,A):D\times D\to(0,\infty)$ such that, for all $x,y\in D$ and all $t\in(0,\infty)$, for

 we have

 \end{proposition} The statements above remain true with the constant $4$ replaced by $2$, by the local volume-doubling inequality.
-The value $4$ will be convenient for the proof. \begin{proof} We omit the proof of \eqref{PTXY}, which is a simpler version of the proof of \eqref{PTXKY}.
-For \eqref{PTXKY}, we will show that the argument used in \cite[Theorem 1.2]{MR1484769}, for the case where $a$ is positive-definite and $\b=0$, generalizes to the present context\footnote{ The idea is to combine a standard argument for heat kernel upper bounds with a reflection trick.
+The value $4$ will be convenient for the proof.
+The idea of the proof is to combine a standard argument for heat kernel upper bounds with a reflection trick.
 In terms of Markov processes, we give a random sign to each excursion of the diffusion process into $D$, viewing it as taking values in $D^-$ or $D^+$.
 Then a generalization of the classical reflection principle for Brownian motion allows to express the density for paths from $x$ to $y$ via $A$ in terms of this enhanced process.
-In fact the heat kernel $\tilde p$ for this process may be written in terms of $p$ and $p_D$, and we find it technically simpler to define $\tilde p$ in those terms, rather than set up the enhanced process.} .
+In fact the heat kernel $\tilde p$ for this process may be written in terms of $p$ and $p_D$, and we find it technically simpler to define $\tilde p$ in those terms, rather than set up the enhanced process. \begin{proof} We omit the proof of \eqref{PTXY}, which is a simpler version of the proof of \eqref{PTXKY}.
+For \eqref{PTXKY}, we will show that the argument used in \cite[Theorem 1.2]{MR1484769}, for the case where $a$ is positive-definite and $\b=0$, generalizes to the present context.
 Consider the set $\tilde M=M^-\cup M^+$, where $M^\pm=A\cup D^\pm$ and $D^-,D^+$ are disjoint copies of $D=M\sm A$.
 Write $\pi$ for the obvious projection $\tilde M\to M$.
 For functions $f$ defined on $M$, we will write $f$ also for the function $f\circ\pi$ on $\tilde M$.
 Thus we will sometimes consider $a$ as a symmetric bilinear form on $T^*D^\pm$ and $\b$ as a $1$-form on $D^\pm$.
-Define a measure $\tilde\nu$ on $\tilde M$ by
+Define a Borel measure $\tilde\nu$ on $\tilde M$ by

 Note that $\nu=\tilde\nu\circ\pi^{-1}$.
 Now define

 Given bounded measurable functions $f^-,f^+$ on $M$ with $f^-=f^+$ on $A$, write $f$ for the function on $\tilde M$ such that $f=f^\pm\circ\pi$ on $M^\pm$, and set $\bar f=(f^-+f^+)/2$ and $f^D=(f^+-f^-)/2$.
 Let $\phi^-$ and $\phi^+$ be $\cinf$ functions on $M$, of compact support, with $\phi^-=\phi^+$ on $A$ and define $\phi$ on $\tilde M$ and $\bar\phi$ and $\phi^D$ on $M$ similarly.
 For $t\in(0,\infty)$, define functions $u_t$ on $\tilde M$, $\bar u_t$ on $M$ and $u^D_t$ on $D$ by